 You must brush her at least once every two days to prevent it from becoming knotted.
 Especially if you can’t help but indulge in pet time and cuddles.

-They don’t need any extra attention when it comes to their food.
+When it comes to their food, they don’t need any extra attention.
 All the nutrients that regular cats need are necessary for a short-haired Maine Coon cat to be wholesome and content.

 In your neighborhood veterinary clinic or pet store, you may search for nutritional guidance and food suggestions.
 Truth be told, Maine Coons can be a bit high-maintenance.